Connect with us

 • Protect open wounds with waterproof dressing.

-• Wear waterproof boots when gardening, doing yard work or agricultural work – it is critical to prevent infection through the feet and lower legs (after or storms).
+• Wear waterproof boots when gardening, doing yard work or agricultural work – it is critical to prevent infection through the feet and lower legs (after flooding or storms).

 • Wear gloves to protect your hands when working directly with soil.

-Soil samples collected outside the homes of the two infected showed that the bacteria was present in the area since 2020, and that the soil was the likely source of infection.
+Soil samples collected outside the homes of the two infected patients showed that the bacteria was present in the area since 2020, and that the soil was the likely source of infection.

-“Individuals living on the Gulf Coast who have chronic illnesses such as diabetes, chronic kidney disease, chronic lung disease, or excessive alcohol use may be at risk of severe illness from infection and need to take precautions to protect themselves,” the health department said.
+“Individuals living on the Gulf Coast who have chronic illnesses such as diabetes, chronic kidney disease, chronic lung disease, or excessive alcohol use may be at risk of severe illness from infection and need to take precautions to protect themselves,” the state health department said.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.